-As always, if you have any question, comments, or concerns, please feel free to give us a call.
-Thanks and have a great weekend!
+As always, if you have any questions, comments, or concerns, please feel free to give us a call.